 - Many people who aren’t automatically labeled as being a part of tech culture expect and regularly experience ridicule for asking too many or the wrong questions in professional settings.
 So please keep that in mind when asking questions, and put some extra energy into being thoughtful, welcoming, and clear.

-If as you read this you’re realizing you don’t actually care about the answer to this question– actually you’re running a hiring process and just wanted to try to attract a diverse set of applicants– I recommend you check out my hiring advice here.
+If as you read this you’re realizing you don’t actually care about the answer to this question– actually you’re running a hiring process and just wanted to try to attract a diverse set of applicants– I recommend you check out my hiring advice here and here.

 Encouraging Girls In Tech

 I have a daughter and I want her to have the opportunity to be interested in tech like you.
 What toys did you play with as a kid?
 Sorry, but your premise is flawed.
 Please read this instead.
 It’s not just about toys, it’s also about entering and navigating a culture of sexism and a currently unchecked system of oppression.
 But since you as a parent care about your girl, hopefully this means you’re willing to be an ally and use your privilege to actively work to dismantle this.

 What Is Your Personal Style?

 No one has ever asked me this, or is likely to ever ask me this.
 But I have a clever response planned just in case: “unintentional normcore.”